 As an artist, photographer, and designer, Nadine Kanso’s primary concern is in showcasing and reflecting the identity of the contemporary Arab.
 This thesis is found throughout her work, but nowhere as strongly as her Bil Arabi jewelry line.
 Every piece that she creates carries with it a message, with rings and earrings that come in the shape of Arabic words or letters.
 These pieces are both exquisite works of art and identity signifiers that everyone from the local fashion lovers to Gigi Hadid and Kendall Jenner love to wear.

 Regional “It” girl, Lilian Afshar, sought fulfillment from the world of fashion, and in 2014 she solidified her status as one of the region’s best designers when she launched her gorgeous box clutch label L’Afshar.
 Her marble and bug designs were instant hits, but as the brand has grown, so has Afshar’s artistry.
-We viewed her most recent work at her showroom in Paris and instantly fell in love with her whimsical forthcoming collection in which each delightful clutch was named for a character in a Wes Anderson film.
 While some local designers never make it further than the UAE, Afshar is stocked around the world and has been recognized in international fashion publications.